-The Michigan Department of Health and Human Services established a contract with the Michigan Public Health Institute (MPHI) to manage the Child Death Review (CDR) program.
-MPHI staff helps teams with case identification, guidance on team functioning, research on causes of death, county- and cause-specific data analysis, and other types of technical assistance and support as needed.
-MPHI staff attends local CDR meetings to provide technical assistance and encourage prevention efforts.
-Program support materials produced include resource guides for effective reviews, investigative protocols, formatted local and state mortality data and a program website.
+The Michigan Department of Health and Human Services (MDHHS) established a contract with the Center for Child and Family Health (CCFH) at the Michigan Public Health Institute (MPHI) to manage the Child Death Review (CDR) Program.
+MPHI staff help teams with case identification, guidance on team functioning, research on causes of death, county- and cause-specific data analysis, and other types of technical assistance and support as needed.
+MPHI staff attend local CDR meetings to provide technical assistance and encourage prevention efforts.
+Program support materials produced include resource guides for effective reviews, investigative protocols, local and state mortality data reports, and a program website.
 In addition, the MPHI staff provide an annual training for team members and regional meetings for CDR team coordinators.

 For more information, please contact us.